1What's your situation?You're the family member or partner of a British citizen

 Read the guidance on children.

-Your child’s application may be refused for other reasons, eg their previous immigration history.
+Your child’s application may be refused for other reasons, for example their previous immigration history.
 Read more about why applications can be refused.

 Children 18 and over